karthik2106/StudyZen/README.md

 - 🧾 **Timetable OCR (Gemini Pro API)** — Upload any NTU timetable PDF; it’s automatically parsed into class cards and schedule blocks.
 - 🕒 **AI-Generated Study Schedule** — Converts free slots into optimal study sessions, minimizing overload.
 - ✅ **To-Do Management** — Add, prioritize, and mark off tasks with a clean, distraction-free interface.
-- 📚 **Deadline Tracking** — Automatically extracts and displays assignment or exam deadlines.
+- 📚 **Deadline Tracking** —  displays assignment or exam deadlines, and it can be added to google calender
 - 💡 **AI Suggestion Box** — Personalized task or study-tip generation based on workload and time availability.
 - ☁️ **Supabase Integration** — Secure cloud storage for user tasks, timetables, and preferences.
 - 🎨 **Modern UI** — Built with React + Tailwind CSS for a sleek, minimal, and responsive experience.